Fringe Benefit Load Rate

 • Each year, Financial Accounting and Management Accounting and Analysis (MAA) uses estimated costs to calculate the rates for charging fringe benefits to budgets during the next fiscal year.

-• MAA sends the calculations to DHHS--Department of Health and Human Services--Division of Cost Allocation--for approval.
+• MAA sends the calculations to Department of Health and Human Services (DHHS) Division of Cost Allocation (DCA) for approval.

 • The new rates: